monsoonmaelstrom/book2/book2.md

 He sighs again.
 “What?”

-“Those poppy cakes you always had, can we go get some?”
+“Those butter tarts you always had, can we go get some?”

 He knows I actually like them, and it plays to everyone’s desire—including my own—to feed me.